• About Us

 Let’s discuss “Change it!”
 I’m learning that “change it!” doesn’t ONLY mean behavior change but it’s heart change.
 Sometimes I like to convince myself behavior change is enough.
 In the midst of the behavior change, we need to ask the Holy Spirit to do the deep heart change that only His healing hand can do.
 In “Change it!” it is helpful to focus on the facts, not the “what if’s” or lies.
 It’s a shift in my thinking.
 Depending on the severity of the situation it may take some hard work to shake it off and shift our thinking.

-• Ways to Change it!:
+- Ways to Change it!:

-Focus on the facts not the what if’s or lies.
+Focus on the facts not the what if’s or lies. - Change the negativity to positive.

-• Start naming somethings you’re thankful for in this situation if you can’t then think about other things you’re thankful for.
+- Start naming some things you’re thankful for in this situation if you can’t then think about other things you’re thankful for.

-• Sing or dance!
+- Sing or dance!
 Put on some praise music or fun music.

-• Open God’s word and read a passage to fill your mind with truth.
+- Open God’s word and read a passage to fill your mind with truth.

-• Recite a verse.
+- Recite a verse.

-• Ask yourself: What is a more helpful thought?
+- Ask yourself: What is a more helpful thought?
 What is another possibility?

-• I love that in the book of Lamentations Jeremiah reminds us of this “Change it!” step.
+- I love that in the book of Lamentations Jeremiah reminds us of this “Change it!” step.
 He says in the midst of his troubling time– “Yet this I call to mind and therefore I have hope.”
 So what is it that he calls to mind?
 In the next verses, he answers that question by saying that He focuses on God’s love, compassion, His mercy, faithfulness, God’s goodness, and provision.

 Well, I hoped by now you’ve come to the realization that this whole process is one big constant prayer continuously going before God asking Him to help you Catch it!
 Check it! & Change it!.